bampli/bAmpli/datastax/README.md

 - **Studio**: Open a browser and go to http://DOCKER_HOST_IP:9091.
 Click Manage connection.
 In host name, enter the DSE IP address.
 Click Save and Test to check connection.

+- **dsbulk**: Open a command window in order to use DataStax Bulk Loader.

+Use browser to enter [DataStax Studio](http://localhost:9091/) and edit "connection" to the corresponding IPAddress.
+More details about external network need at Luke's post [DataStax Graph and Studio with Docker Compose](http://www.luketillman.com/datastax-graph-and-studio-with-docker-compose/).

 ### 3-Node Setup

 ```console